kapilt/contentmirror/ore.rescueme/trunk/ore/rescueme/readme.txt

   >>> peer = interfaces.ISerializer( subfolder ).add()
   >>> peer.parent.name == "Root"
   True
+  >>> transaction.abort()

+The content mirror automatically serializes a content's container if its not already serialized.
+Containment serialization is a recursive operation.
+In the course of normal operations, this has a nominal cost, as a the container would already have been serialized.
+Nonetheless, a common scenario when starting to use content mirror on an existing system is that content will be added to a container thats not serialized.
+Additionally, the container will have have been the subject of an object modified event, when a content object is added to it, leading to redundant serialization operations.
+The content mirror automatically detects and handles this.

+Let's try loading this chain of objects through the operations factory, to demonstrate, with an additional update event for the container modification event.

+  >>> operation.OperationFactory( root ).update()
+  >>> operation.OperationFactory( subfolder ).add()
+  >>> transaction.commit()

+And let's load the subfolder peer from the database and verify its contained in the "root" folder

+  >>> from ore.rescueme import schema
+  >>> schema.fromUID( subfolder.UID() ).parent.name
+  u'Root'

 A caveat to using containment, is that filtering containers, will cause contained content to appear as orphans.

 References
 ----------